 It's Development and General Classification of Different Definitions

-Julius Ceaser talked about which team of horses, driver, chariot would be able to run the curriculum fastest.
+The word curriculum originated in ancient Rome and meant a chariot race course.
+Imagine Julius Ceaser talking about which team of horses, driver, chariot would run the curriculum fastest.

-Is curriculum that which is taught both inside and outside of school directed by the school.
+- Curriculum is that which is taught both inside and outside of school directed by the school.

-Is curriculum everything that is planned by school personnel.
+- Curriculum is everything that is planned by school personnel.

-Is curriculum a series of experiences undergone by learners in school.
+- Curriculum is a series of experiences undergone by learners in school.

-Is curriculum that which an individual learner experiences as a result of schooling.
+- Curriculum is that which an individual learner experiences as a result of schooling.

 The definition you select will effect the way you "do curriculum".

 If you accept a definition of curriculum as a set of subjects you face a much simpler task than a school system which takes on the responsibility for all experiences the learner has both inside and outside of the school.